beyond-decentralized/AIRport/libs/direction-indicator/README.md

 have a defined maintenance schedule, while servicing multiple applications that may run in background and fail if the local AIRport server is down (due to upgrades).

+Additionaly full application replacements might cause cross-application dependency issues.
+Also state that is stored in an application would have to be wiped out.

 Updates are performed whenever the the application sees new version of the framework.
 TODO: If the users chooses they should be able to run